intel-secl/sample-sgx-attestation/README.md

 # SGX Attestation Sample Code

-The project demonstrates several fundamental usages of Intel(R) Software Guard Extensions (Intel(R) SGX) SDK:
+The project demonstrates several fundamental usages of Intel® Software Guard Extensions (Intel® SGX) SDK:

 - Initializing and destroying a SGX enclave hosted in an attestedApp.
 - Generate a signed SGX Report and public/private key pair inside the enclave.
 Add the hash of public key in the signed report.
-- Generate a quote using SCS with Intel DCAP APIs.
+- Generate a quote using SCS with Intel® DCAP APIs.
 - Verify the SGX quote using SGX Quote Verification Service (SQVS) by a separate attestingApp
 - Verify that the quote complies with a user-defined quote policy by the attestingApp.
 - Generate a Symmetric Wrapping Key (SWK) in the attestingApp, wrap it with enclave's public key and share it with the enclave.